 Note: Students may fulfill all or some of their requirements for biology by having completed equivalent undergraduate coursework at an accredited university and earned a grade of “B-” or higher.
 Undergraduate degree students can apply transfer credits to cover the general education requirements, electives, and up to half the coursework in the major (20 credits) for a maximum of 70 total credits.

-The senior project for the bachelor’s in Physiology and Health consists of a research paper and a portfolio of case studies.
-The research paper is designed to assess student understanding of the core principles of Maharishi AyurVeda.
+The senior project for the bachelor’s in Physiology and Health consists of a reflection paper and a portfolio of case studies.
+This reflection paper (1000-1200 words) is integral to the case studies.
+Students reflect on what they have learned from their case studies and demonstrate their understanding of the core principles of Maharishi AyurVeda and how these principles relate to human physiology and optimal state of health.

-The portfolio of case studies (based on at least 50 patient encounters including observation, student/client encounter with direct supervision and one-on-one cases) is the means to demonstrate competence in evaluating the level of balance, causative factors, and AyurVedic pathology; and in recommending appropriate measures to restore balance through stress reduction, lifestyle, diet, spices, herbal supplements, meditation, yoga, and other modalities of Maharishi AyurVeda.
+The portfolio of case studies (based on at least 50 clinical encounters including observation, student/client encounter with direct supervision, and one-on-one cases) is the means to demonstrate competence in evaluating the level of balance, causative factors, and ayurvedic pathology.
+Appropriate measures are recommended to restore balance through stress reduction, lifestyle, diet, spices, herbal supplements, meditation, yoga, and other modalities of Maharishi AyurVeda.

 * Graduation requirements vary from year to year.
 The requirements on this page are current for the 2015-2016 academic year.
 Please refer to the official MUM catalog for requirements for other academic years.